sensu/sensu-docs/content/sensu-go/5.13/sensuctl/reference.md

 ### Usage

-To add an asset definition directly from Bonsai, use `sensuctl asset add [NAME][:VERSION]`, replacing `[NAME]` with the name of the asset from Bonsai. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.
+To install an asset definition directly from Bonsai, use `sensuctl asset add [NAME][:VERSION]`, replacing `[NAME]` with the name of the asset from Bonsai. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.

 {{< highlight shell >}}
 $ sensuctl asset add sensu/sensu-influxdb-handler:3.1.1